Docking Station Assembly

 Alternative to wires would be soldering CC-CV terminals to the holes below directly.
 Both options are fine.

-2. Use wires to connect CC-CV 2 Using wires to connect CC-CV
+- Use wires to connect CC-CV

-3. Solder the rest of the components 3 The rest of the components in place
+- Solder the rest of the components

-4. Alternative assembly by quibble_droid DockingStation by quibble_droid
+- Alternative assembly by quibble_droid

 If you do not have standoffs or wires, you can connect the PCB using a standard pin-header.
 These will be shorter, so you can use nuts as spacers (or no spacers at all, make sure to not screw too tightly in order to keep the silkscreen in tact).